 DETROIT – Welcome to Monday, Motown.

-Thursday will be partly sunny to mostly cloudy and seasonably cold.
-Afternoon temps will be in the low 30s.
+Wednesday will be partly sunny and mild.
+Afternoon temperatures will be in the mid-50s again.

 Remember to download the FREE Local4Casters weather app -- it’s easily one of the best in the nation.
 Just search your app store under WDIV and it’s right there available for both iPhones and Androids!
 Or click the appropriate link below.